ergoplatform/ergodocs/docs/dev/tokens/nfts/on-chain.md

 + **NFT image URL** stored in register `R9`:
 ![NFT_R9](https://github.com/ergoplatform/ergodocs/assets/99899807/5f5838ca-ae99-43eb-aab4-d2d774c3ff83)

->Convert hex to string [online](https://string-functions.com/hex-string.aspx)
+>You can convert hex to string [online](https://string-functions.com/hex-string.aspx)

-This is the background of the vast majority of NFTs on all blockchains (Ergo, Cardano, Ethereum, etc).
-In other words, only the name, description and link to the image are stored on the blockchain (other technical parameters depending on the blockchain/NFT standard was omitted for brevity).
+This is the underlying structure of the majority of NFTs on all blockchains (Ergo, Cardano, Ethereum, etc).
+In essence, only the name, description, and image link are stored on the blockchain (other technical parameters depending on the blockchain/NFT standard have been omitted for simplicity).
-The picture itself is stored somewhere on a third-party storage (ipfs, imgbb.com, etc).
+The image itself is stored on a third-party storage service (like ipfs, imgbb.com, etc).

-### Technical side of on-chain NFTs
+### The Technical Aspects of On-chain NFTs

-Ergo on-chain NFTs do not use third-party storage, their images are stored directly on the blockchain, in the `R9` register of NFT box.
-Here is the fundamental difference with regular NFTs.
-But there are significant limitations (in any blockchain) for on-chain NFTs.
-In Ergo the size cannot exceed **4 Kb**.
+Unlike regular NFTs, Ergo on-chain NFTs do not rely on third-party storage.
+Their images are stored directly on the blockchain, in the `R9` register of the NFT box.
+This is the key difference between regular and on-chain NFTs.
+However, there are significant limitations for on-chain NFTs on any blockchain.
+On Ergo, the size cannot exceed **4 Kb**.
 The actual limit is approximately **3.5 Kb**, as space is needed for the NFT name, description, and other data.
-It's a challenge for an artist to be able to fit something more or less interesting for a collector into such a small size.
+It poses a challenge for artists to create something intriguing for collectors within such a small size.

-**How to make on-chain SVG:**
+**Steps to create an on-chain SVG:**

- - draw something relatively simple in SVG vector format;
+ - Draw a relatively simple image in SVG vector format.
- - optimize your art by hand: smoothe lines, remove small details, decrease color number, etc;
+ - Manually optimize your art: smooth lines, remove minor details, reduce the number of colors, etc.
- - optimize again programmatically by svg-optimizers;
+ - Further optimize using svg-optimizers.
- - convert your *.svg file to [**Data URI format**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) (_there are many online/offline converters_):
+ - Convert your *.svg file to [**Data URI format**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) (_there are many online/offline converters available_):
  >If the data is textual, you can embed the text (using the appropriate entities or **escapes** based on the enclosing document's type).
 Otherwise, you can specify **base64** to embed base64-encoded binary data.
- - сheck if you fit within the **4 kb** box limit (<3.5 Kb), if not, then return to the beginning
+ - Check if your data fits within the **4 kb** box limit (<3.5 Kb).
+If not, return to the first step.
- - place these data in `R9` register;
+ - Place this data in the `R9` register.
- - **hardest part**: [mint](https://docs.ergoplatform.com/dev/tokens/nfts/nft-examples/) NFT with a tool that allows you to manipulate the `R9` register.
+ - **Most challenging part**: [Mint](https://docs.ergoplatform.com/dev/tokens/nfts/nft-examples/) the NFT using a tool that allows you to manipulate the `R9` register.

-### On-chain collections examples
+### Examples of On-chain Collections

 **Vector Minimalism** collection: